wavestoweather/AD_Sensitivity_Analysis/README.md

 Contents
 ---------

-- **scripts:** Python scripts to plot stuff and read files for a quick glance.
+- **scripts:** Python scripts to plot stuff and read files for a quick glance or to create parquet files from simulation output.
 - **src:** C++ code.
 The two moment scheme is under "microphysics".
 - **include:** Header files.
 - **doc:** Documentation.
 Type `make html` to create a HTML documentation (recommended) and `make latexpdf` to create a pdf documentation with Latex.